ai-socialimpact/LLMWiki-NGO-Humaninloop/WikiContents/Human-in-loop/Readme.md

 Refer to the Auto-generated routing mechansism that protects the lives of community  [Index Stage Routing Protocol Documentation](https://github.com/ai-socialimpact/LLMWiki-NGO-Humaninloop/blob/main/WikiContents/index_stage_routing_protocol.md).

+Based on the above routing based reasoning, explore how the Wiki QA system has reasoned and handled questions on hi-risk mothers diligently by clearing identifing and routing to seperate LLM Wiki.
+Note all this all automatically enabled as this is based on the above auto-generated routing index, which directly serves as the basis of multi-step reasoning routing protocol.
+To illustrate, here is examples of how the system handled this.
+[SampleOutput](https://github.com/ai-socialimpact/LLMWiki-NGO-Humaninloop/blob/main/WikiContents/Outputs/readme.md)

 ---

 ### ⚡ The 4-Stage Routing Protocol